Natural Help for Your Child's Constipation

 Why Children Get Constipated

-Most childhood constipation is functional — meaning it has no underlying medical cause, but is driven by diet, habits, or behavior.
-Understanding what's driving it shapes the solution.
+Most childhood constipation is functional – meaning it is not caused by an underlying medical condition, but by patterns in diet, habits, and behavior.
+Understanding what is driving it helps guide the next steps

 Low-fiber diet